 The second scenario is that the same concept creates the opportunity for other businesses anywhere in the world to enter their market and offer similar products or services at reduced prices.
-How businesses choose to see the globalization makes a great difference in strategy as they create one of the two previously described scenarios.
+How businesses choose to see globalization makes a great difference in strategy as they create one of the two previously described scenarios.
 The fact is that an interconnected world will create pricing pressure.

 Companies that allow employees to work from home can save an average of 10,000 dollars a year while also saving employees 6,800 from not having to commute to work or other associated expenses.
 Companies like IBM cut real estate costs by 50 million while Sun Microsystems saved 68 million.
 Therefore, the flexibility and cost reductions are a benefit to all parties involved, including customers, as these savings improve the profitability of an organization and can help create competitive advantages.

 Just like telecommuting, distributed teams have the advantage of saving businesses with traditional infrastructure costs such as office space.
-However, forming a well thought out and developed team can create a lean and highly efficient way of solving problems and assist in creating new and innovative products and services.
-This is a result from being able to tap into a larger talent pool where instead of focusing on local talent, companies can recruit anywhere in the world.
-As a business creates a remote culture, the flexibility serves as a retention point.
+However, forming a well-thought-out and developed team can create a lean and highly efficient way of solving problems and assist in creating new and innovative products and services.
+This is a result of being able to tap into a larger talent pool where instead of focusing on local talent, companies can recruit anywhere in the world.
+As a business creates a remote culture, flexibility serves as a retention point.